tingerrr/typst-test/migrating.md

 ```

 ## Folder Structure
-The folder structure changed from having all tests in a dediacted folder with referencs and the like
+The folder structure changed from having all tests in a dediacted folder with references and the like
 in different dedicated folders to having a dedicated folder per test.
 To use your existing project's
 tests, the scripts have to be moved and renamed.
 Previously tests were be arranged like follows:
 ```